 The carols painting includes an ancient Greek statue

-The statue at the bottom of the painting illustrates not only the timeless unity of Greek culture, but also the painter’s love for his father’s ancient profession, that of a marble sculptor.
+The statue at the bottom of the painting illustrates not only the timeless unity of Greek culture but also the painter’s love for his father’s ancient profession of marble sculpting.

-During the time Lytras was in Munich he focused on historical painting, with subjects inspired by Greek mythology and history.
-After his return to Greece, he began to paint portraits and scenes of everyday life.
+During the time Lytras was in Munich, he focused on historical painting, with subjects inspired by Greek mythology and history.
+Following his return to Greece, he began to paint portraits and scenes of everyday life.

-Lytras died at the age of 72 in 1904, after a short illness that is believed to have been caused by the chemicals in his paints.
+Lytras died at the age of seventy-two in 1904 after a short illness that is believed to have been caused by the chemicals in his paints.